NickCL2/ultimate-posts-widget/readme.txt

 The ultimate widget for displaying posts, custom post types or sticky posts with an array of options to customize the display.

-The plugin is designed for both the average user, aiming to provide flexibiltiy and ease of use via the widget options as well as hooks, filters and custom templates for more advanced customization.
+The plugin is designed for both the average user, aiming to provide flexibility and ease of use via the widget options as well as hooks, filters and custom templates for more advanced customization.

-Options:
+**Options:**

 * Filter by categories
 * Filter by current category